pkornilov/janda/README.md

 # Janda - Flag Quiz

-**Janda** is an educational quiz game.
+**Janda** is an educational flag quiz game.
 The objective is to choose the correct one between two flags.
 Ultimately, the goal is to score as many correct flags as possible within a limited amount of time (one minute).
 Each right answer adds up a hundred points, wrong one - take off a hundred.

 ![Preview](ChristmasBreakout/ChristmasBreakoutContent/images/win.gif?raw=true)
 <br>**Gameplay cut short for presentation purposes*